 What was originally planned as a one-off event has now grown into one of Europe's biggest and most adored rock music festivals, if not the world's.

 Launched back in 1984 to celebrate the re-opening of the famous Nürburgring race track, the festival has become so popular with the global rock and metal scene that its organisers created the sister event Rock im Park.

-Welcoming up to 150,000 devoted music fans across both events over one weekend in June, ticket holders can expect to mosh through day and night to some of the greatest punk, metal, and rock acts the world has to offer.
+Welcoming up to 150,000 devoted music fans across both events over the same weekend in June, ticket holders can expect to mosh day to night to some of the greatest punk, metal and rock acts the world has to offer.

 Bloodstock Open Air Festival has been providing its devoted following with four days of some of the darkest, heaviest and most chaotic music known to man since its unholy inception back in 2005.

 Set upon the grounds of Derbyshire's Catton Park, the festival welcomes 20,000 rock and metal fans each year, presenting a mammoth lineup of over a hundred prominent international metal acts, over four stages each year.

 Head to Bloodstock Open Air this year, raise your horns to the sky and open up the pit to the likes of Killswitch, Meshuggah, Megadeth, Knocked Loose, Whitechapel, and Biohazard.